GATE Economics Syllabus 2026: Topics & Weightage Wise Syllabus PDF

 GATE Economics Syllabus 2026

-Along with the syllabus, candidates must check the GATE 2026 exam pattern.
-The GATE Economics exam pattern is updated on this page.
+The authority will prepare the GATE question paper as per the economics syllabus.
 Knowledge of the GATE Economics syllabus will help in planning for the exam effectively.
 The authority will conduct the GATE 2026 exam for admission to ME/MTech programmes in prestigious IITs, IISc, NITs and many other universities.

 GATE 2026 Economics Syllabus

-Indian Institute of Technology, Guwahati has published the GATE Economics syllabus 2026 PDF on its official website.
-The notification, the GATE Economics syllabus PDF download has 7 chapters.
+Indian Institute of Technology, Guwahati has released the GATE Economics syllabus 2026 PDF on its official website.
+The notification, the GATE Economics syllabus PDF download has seven chapters.
 The economics paper (XH-C1) will have two compulsory sections- General Aptitude and the Reasoning and Comprehension section.
 Candidates can check the topic-wise GATE economics syllabus below.

 GATE Economics Syllabus 2026